dart-lang/build/docs/partial_builds.md

 supported for each.

-Whenever a build filter is provided, only required outputs matching one of the build filters will be built, in addition to the inputs to those outputs.
+Whenever a build filter is provided, only required outputs matching one of the build filters will be built, in addition to any required files for those outputs.

 ## Command Line Usage